adobe/aio-theme/README.md

 Use `background` to set a custom background color matching your color scheme.
 Defaults to `rgb( 29, 125, 238)`;

 Use `theme` to match the text color to your color scheme.
 Defaults to `dark`.

+Use `hideBreadcrumbNav` to optionaly hide the breadcrumb navigation on this variant.
+Defaults to false.

 **Half width variant**